Back to the blog

 • Conduct Regular Audits: Conduct IT audits to uncover the use of shadow IT and evaluate the associated risks.

 In addition to these tangible dangers, the risk of shadow IT includes reputational damage.
-In an age where data protection and user privacy are paramount, even a single data breach linked to shadow IT can tarnish a company's reputation.
+Today, where data protection and user privacy are so paramount, even a single data breach linked to shadow IT can tarnish a company's reputation.
 Recovering from such a blow can be a long and arduous journey.

 While the spread of shadow IT is understandable in modern, highly distributed organizations, the associated risks can significantly harm an organization's security and operational integrity.
 However, with proper shadow IT management, businesses can strike a balance between flexibility and control.